SOFTS-Raw sugar hits near one-month low, cocoa steadies

 * They also noted excess rains in the European Union could delay the start of the harvest and thereby hurt the season's total output, while imports of the sweetener from top consumer China are picking up pace.

-* Sugar production in Brazil's Centre-South is set to total 2.15 million metric tons in the first half of November, up 28.4% year on year, according to a S&P Global Commodity Insights survey.
-The data will be issued this week.
+* Sugar production in Brazil's Centre-South was seen at 2.19 million metric tons in the first half of November, up 30% year on year, according to industry group UNICA on Monday.
+The number was slightly above markets expectation.

 * The lowest price offered in an international tender from Egypt's GASC for about 50,000 metric tons of raw sugar was believed to be $690 a ton CIF free out, traders said, but noted GASC's target for raw sugar is $655 a ton.